 The requirements and need to register a Tennessee Assumed Business Name vary depending on the type of business entity.

 A corporation, Limited Liability Company, Limited Liability Partnership, or Limited Partnership won’t typically register for a Tennessee DBA since a unique entity name is created during the business entity formation process.
 However, some will want to register for a DBA if they have another business or brand name they want to operate in addition to the legal name of the business.
-This can allow multiple businesses to operate with the liability protection of a Tennessee corporation or Limited Liability Company without having to form another entity.
+This can allow multiple businesses to operate with the liability protection of a Tennessee corporation or Limited Liability Company without forming another entity.

 What are the steps to file a DBA in Tennessee?